EXPLORE OUR RANGE

 We use the finest cloth, premium hardware, extra stitching and reinforcement throughout and, for offshore sails, a superb hand-sewn leather finish that results in a sail well suited for circumnavigation or serious club racing.
 Naturally, all of our sails come standard with leech lines and clam cleats, large radial corners, reef patches, tell tales, flo-stripes and extra-large sail bags.

 We manufacture our sails from a variety of high quality sail fabrics sourced from the world’s finest suppliers including Bainbridge, Contender, Dimension-Polyant and Challenge.
-Among our most common cloths are Premium US Dacron and Nylon, Warp Drive and Newport Pro Radial Dacron, Kevlar, Mylar and Spectra.
+Among our most common cloths are Premium US Dacron and Nylon, Marblehead, Warp Drive, Newport Pro Radial and premium performance cruising laminates.

 For durability, longevity and performance in Australian conditions, our sails are constructed to either of two specifications, “Premium Offshore” and “Coastal Cruising”.